ddlindeque/funk/docs/syntax.md

     return readLine();
 };
 ```

-## Classes

-A type can be attached to a class, which would add some requirements on the type, i.e.: some functions might be required, etc. This is borrowed from Haskell, to bring consistency amongst types.

 ## Expressions

 The *IO* monad is generalised as the *operation* monad.
 This monad encapsulates input-output operations to both console and file, but also includes mutation of data structures (using linear type constraints).